 Many higher education institutions started out as a glimmer of wistful hope and a dream to change the world.
-They started with a mission established in delivering quality educational programs at an affordable cost using a flexible model for a clearly defined audience.
-Millions of Americans have thrived at these institutions, but often times, it’s these same institutions that have come under government and public scrutiny.
+They started with a mission focused on delivering quality educational programs at an affordable cost using a flexible model for a clearly defined audience.
+Millions of Americans have thrived at these institutions, but often times it’s these same institutions that have come under regulatory and public scrutiny.
 As a result, many of these institutions start to implement practices based on defensive behavior when really a balanced response is needed.

-The driving force behind processes and procedures should not be grounded solely in regulatory requirements, whether it’s state licensing or accreditation.
-Institutions need to understand their mission and vision in order to develop the policies and procedures that best meet the needs of their student populations.
+The driving force behind processes and procedures should not be grounded solely in state licensing or accreditation requirements.
+Institutions need to understand their mission and vision in order to develop the policies and procedures that best support their mission and meet the needs of their student populations.
 It’s important for efficiency and effectiveness to encourage a proactive organizational culture that approaches institutional practices from both a student-focused and business perspective.
 These perspectives do not need to be mutually exclusive.

 There are four ways to approach business practices 1) defensively, 2) offensively, 3) blissfully, and 4) strategically.
 The smartest approach is a little bit of all four; however, many institutions tend to react more defensively which in the end, hurts the most.
 Others tend to focus offensively with little concern for the changing landscape and students’ needs.
 Then there are the blissful thinkers that continue to view the world with hope and wide-eyed innocence, only to realize a little too late that the world has changed and left them behind.
 Finally, there are institutions who approach education from a strategic perspective by carefully analyzing the data and designing strategies that thoughtfully respond to students’ needs.